mindspore-ai/docs/docs/mindspore/source_en/orange_pi/index.rst

 The following operations are based on the OrangePi AIpro 8-12TOPS 16G development board, and the 20TOPS development board operates in the same way.

+For more examples of OrangePi AIpro development boards based on MindSpore, please refer to: `GitHub link <https://github.com/mindspore-courses/orange-pi-mindspore>`_

 .. toctree::
    :glob:
    :maxdepth: 1